-The decision to use the "low GWP" refrigerant R1234yf in mobile air conditioning systems for passenger cars ("Low GWP" HFO refrigerant R1234yf) also led to the development of alternatives for further mobile applications as well as stationary refrigeration, air conditioning and heat pump systems.
+The decision to use the "low GWP" refrigerant R1234yf in mobile air conditioning systems for passenger cars (R1234yf) also led to the development of alternatives for further mobile applications as well as stationary refrigeration, air conditioning and heat pump systems.

-Primary objectives are the use of single-component refrigerants and of mixtures with significantly reduced GWP and similar thermodynamic properties as the HFCs currently used predominantly.
+Primary objectives are the use of single-component refrigerants and of mixtures with significantly reduced GWP and similar thermodynamic properties as the HFCs that are currently used predominantly.

 Both substances are the preferred choice in terms of their properties and are also used as basic components in HFO/HFC blends.
 The Global Warming Potential is very low − R1234yf with GWP 4 and R1234ze(E) with GWP 7.
 However, these refrigerants are flammable (safety class A2L), meaning the refrigerant quantity in the system must be considered in light of the installation location.
-In addition, there remain open questions concerning the long-term stability in stationary systems where long life cycles are common.
-Furthermore the volumetric refrigerating capacity is relatively low; for R1234yf it is close to the level of R134a, and more than 20% lower for R1234ze(E).
+In addition, open questions remain concerning the long-term stability in stationary systems where long life cycles are common.
+Furthermore the volumetric refrigerating capacity is relatively low: For R1234yf it is close to the level of R134a, and more than 20% lower for R1234ze(E).

 There is also some uncertainty concerning flammability.
 In safety data sheets, R1234ze(E) is declared as non-flammable.
 However, this only applies to its transport and storage.
 When used as a refrigerant, a higher reference temperature for flammability tests of 60°C applies.
 At this temperature, R1234ze(E) is flammable and therefore classified in safety class A2L, like R1234yf.